DinMo

 5️⃣ Improving web performance

-🌟 Server-side tracking benefits not only ads and analytics!
+🌟 Server-side tracking benefits more than just ads and analytics!

-It also helps optimise your website’s performance, particularly by speeding up page loading times.
-By reducing the number of scripts and tags executed on the client-side, server-side tracking lightens the browser's load, promoting faster content display.
+It also helps optimise your website’s performance by improving page loading times.
+By reducing the number of scripts and tags executed on the client-side, server-side tracking lightens the browser's workload, enabling faster content rendering.
 This enhances the user experience and positively impacts SEO, as search engines favor fast and responsive sites.

 When should you implement server-side tracking?